nextflow-io/nextflow/docs/workflow.md

 : When `true` any existing file in the specified folder will be overwritten (default: `true`).

 `path`
-: Specify the publish path relative to the output directory (default: the rule name).
-Can only be specified within a rule.
+: Specify the publish path relative to the output directory (default: the target name).
+Can only be specified within a target definition.

 `storageClass`
 : *Currently only supported for S3.*